wix-playground/dapperdox/README.md

 </script>
 ```

-This snippet registers a callback with the `apiExplorer` object which is invoked while the explorer is building the request
+The above snippet registers a callback with the `apiExplorer` object which gets invoked while the explorer is building the
-to send to the API.
-This callback is passed an empty object which has two properties that can be set as needed, `request.headers` - items that are sent as request HTTP headers,  and `request.params` - items that are sent as query parameters:
+request to send to the API.
+This callback will be receive an empty object which has two properties that can be set as needed,
+`request.headers` - items that are sent as request HTTP headers,  and `request.params` - items that are sent as query parameters:

 ```javascript
 {